Jeff Pitzer, Owner

 Since forming Pitzer Law in 2002, Mr. Pitzer has tried and won cases throughout Oregon in both the state and federal courts (and on appeal) for both individuals and businesses.
 Mr. Pitzer's forte is figuring out complex cases, distilling them to their most basic essence, and presenting a winning narrative to the fact-finder, whether that be a judge, or a jury.
-When not at work, Mr. Pitzer spends time with his wife and four young children, and plays basketball and an occasional round of golf.
+When not at work, Mr. Pitzer spends time with his wife and four kids, plays basketball and an occasional round of golf.

-Peter M. Grabiel
+Peter M. Grabiel, Partner

 Pete and his family returned to the United States in 2017 and settled down in Portland.
 Since joining Pitzer Law that same year, Pete has participated in every aspect of the firmís work, bringing with him his strategically-minded yet detail-oriented approach to the firmís diverse and complex range of cases.
 In recognition of his exemplary service, Pete was elevated to partner in July 2023.

 Pete obtained his bachelorís degree from the University of California at Berkeley in 2002, and earned his law degree in 2006 from the George Washington University Law School in Washington, D.C.
 Pete has published articles in the Georgetown International Environmental Law Review and the Proceedings of the National Academy of Sciences.
-Pete is admitted to practice law in both Oregon and California.
-Outside of the office, Pete enjoys spending his time with his wife and daughter, hiking, fishing, playing guitar and running marathons.
+Pete is admitted to practice law in both Oregon and California and sits on the Executive Committee of the Oregon State Bar Business Litigation Section.